My Venture X Business Application Experience

 Capital One Venture X Business application approval

-I currently have the Capital One Spark Cash Plus, so am not eligible for the Capital One Venture X Business bonus.
-However, I figured I should take one for the team, to see what would happen if I apply.
+Back in September 2023, I had the Capital One Spark Cash Plus, so I wasn’t eligible for the Capital One Venture X Business bonus.
+However, I figured I should take one for the team, to see what would happen if I applied.
 Would I get rejected?
 Would I get approved but just not earn the bonus?

-Well, I submitted my application, and was informed that I had been denied for the Venture X Business (as expected).
+Well, I submitted my application, and once it was processed, I was informed that I had been denied for the card, as expected.
 Rather than being outright denied, I was actually approved for an alternative card — the no annual fee Spark Miles Select.
-I was even offered a bonus of 50,000 Capital One miles for that card.
+I was even offered a bonus for that card.

 The information and associated card details on this page for the Spark Miles Select been collected independently by OMAAT and has not been reviewed or provided by the card issuer.